bterrific2008/ucsc-sase-git-tutorial/contact.markdown

 permalink: /contact/
 ---

-Tis is generic information to contact someone.
-It is not known whether the two individuals referenced by the magistrate are connected to Linarez.
-Further, the seizure was taken to court and a report was submitted to the court.
-That individual, on that occasion, was fined $100,000 or in default spend nine months in prisno
+This is generic information to contact someone.
+It is not known whether the two individuals referenced by the website do belong to the website or not.
+Furthermore, the website is reportedly to be sitting on the internet.
+That website, on that occasion, receives visitors from other pages.